Deploying Ops Manager on AWS Using Terraform

 $ cd ~/workspace/pivotal-cf-terraforming-aws

-terraform.tfvarsfile and copy in the following contents:
+terraform.tfvarsfile and add the following:

 env_name = "YOUR-ENVIRONMENT-NAME" access_key = "YOUR-ACCESS-KEY" secret_key = "YOUR-SECRET-KEY" region = "YOUR-AWS-REGION" availability_zones = ["YOUR-AZ-1", "YOUR-AZ-2", "YOUR-AZ-3"] ops_manager_ami = "YOUR-OPS-MAN-IMAGE-AMI" dns_suffix = "YOUR-DNS-SUFFIX" ssl_cert = <<SSL_CERT -----BEGIN CERTIFICATE----- YOUR-CERTIFICATE -----END CERTIFICATE----- SSL_CERT ssl_private_key = <<SSL_KEY -----BEGIN EXAMPLE RSA PRIVATE KEY----- YOUR-PRIVATE-KEY -----END EXAMPLE RSA PRIVATE KEY----- SSL_KEY

-Edit the values in the file according to the table below:
+Edit the values in the file according to the table below.

 Value to replace Guidance

 Enter a name to use to identify resources in AWS.
 Terraform prepends the names of the resources it creates with this environment name.
-Example:

 Enter the name of the AWS region in which you want Terraform to create resources.
 Example: